 Nyvall News & Notes

-Nyvall News & Notes is a publication of North Park Theological Seminary and exists to connect current students, alumni and friends of the seminary with the happenings of the seminary community.
+Nyvall News & Notes is a publication of North Park Theological Seminary that connects current students, alumni and friends of the Seminary with the happenings of our community.
 Our goal is not only to distribute necessary information, but to provide a window into the life of North Park Theological Seminary.
 Visit the Nyvall News & Notes site to read the current issue and browse past updates.